dracoqcca/skin.ftv/README.md

 #Important:
 - Not compatible to Hitcher's official repo version, sorry
 - The skin has its own skin ID.
 So you can keep both, Hitchers fTV and my mod.
 Just take care of different skin folder names.
-- Current master is only tested on Leia version of Kodi
+- Current master is only tested on Matrix version of Kodi

 #Required addons: